rlworkgroup/garage/docs/user/sampling.md

 - [`LocalSampler`](https://github.com/rlworkgroup/garage/blob/a767dcb95988abc14165a2a320ee39932a1c85ca/src/garage/sampler/local_sampler.py),
 the default sampler, which runs workers in the main process in serial style.
-With this sampler, all the sampling tasks will be run in the same thread.
+With this sampler, all the sampling tasks will run in the same thread.

 - [`RaySampler`](https://github.com/rlworkgroup/garage/blob/master/src/garage/sampler/ray_sampler.py),
 the sampler using [ray](https://github.com/ray-project/ray) framework to run